anushka018/database-design/README.md

 # database-design
-Database deisgn project for my practice of DB course
+MySQL database deisgn project for my practice of DB course
 ## Components
 1. ER diagram of database design
 2. Mapping of ER diagram into relations